jarviscanada/jarvis_data_eng_DevonMcnally/core_java/jdbc/README.md

 ![alt text](Assets/img.png)

 ## Design Patterns
+The project implements the DAO pattern to perform CRUD operations against a psql database.
-The project uses a couple well know jdbc patterns.
-The first of which is the DAO or Data Access Object pattern.
-This pattern involves using an abstract api to simplify CRUD operations on specific tables in a database.
-The other pattern used is the repository pattern.
+This pattern involves using an abstract api to simplify these operations.
+Another pattern that could potentially have been used is the repository pattern.
+However, since the project only involves dealing with the customer table it was not necessary.

 # Test
-How you test y test data set up, query result)
+Tests were done manually by executing various CRUD operations via the DAO and running SELECT commands on the database to ensure the operations were successful.